billy-le/billyle.dev/packages/website/src/content/posts/adding-rss-feed-content-and-fixing-markdown-image-paths-in-astro.md

 I littered the code with comments but I'll try to break this down to make more sense of it.

-The most important thing part is the `import.meta.glob()`.
+The most important part is the `import.meta.glob()`.

 Thanks to Henri Fournier, from the Astro Lounge Discord Support Channel, for this tip.

 You can read more about [dynamically importing your images](https://docs.astro.build/en/recipes/dynamically-importing-images/) and the `import.meta.glob()` in more detail.

-The `imagesGlob` variable holds an object that holds the key as the path, and the value as a dynamic import function.
+The `imagesGlob` variable is an object that stores keys as the paths, and the values as dynamic import functions.

 ```
 const imagesGlob = {